Things You Should Never, Ever Vacuum

 Before vacuuming the place, take your time to look for any cords that might be in the way.
 Pick them up off the ground to make sure you won’t run over them.
 And make sure to keep your vacuum cord safely out of the way as well!
 Most vacuums have a handy cord clip that can help make it easier.

 Although vacuum cleaners are not a modern design and do help a lot to human’s daily life, we could not depend on everything on them as almost everything has its limitations.
-Knowing more about the things you should not clean using a vacuum, would better protect them and ensures better cleaning.
+Knowing more about the things you should not clean using a vacuum, would better protect them and ensure better cleaning.